thejihongjin/18-News-Scraper/README.md

 8. [Watch this demo of a possible submission](https://youtu.be/4ltZr3VPmno).
 See the deployed demo application [here](http://nyt-mongo-scraper.herokuapp.com/).
 9. Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
 Otherwise, just be creative!

-### Submission on BCS
-* **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

 ## Instructions
 * Create an app that accomplishes the following:
   1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
 Each scraped article should be saved to your application database.
 At a minimum, the app should scrape and display the following information for each article: